EleazerO/EleazerO.github.io/Intro-to-lan.md

 ### Switches ##
 ![switch](switch.jpg)
-Switch: A switch is also a networking device that has a similar functionality to a hub in that it connects multiple devices within a network.
+ A switch is also a networking device that has a similar functionality to a hub in that it connects multiple devices within a network.
 However, unlike a hub, a switch receives internet and data and sends it only to the specific device that requested or is the intended recipient, based on the device's MAC address.

 A switch is more like a personal call.
 It knows exactly who the message is for and sends it directly to that person (device), instead of shouting it to everyone.